folio-org/mod-ncip/README.md

 #### Setup

 There should be a set of three property files for each tenant.
-The folder structure for the files should duplicate the examples included in the project (in the resources folder) which is:
+The folder structure for the files should be:

 /the property file location you specify/**tenants**/your tenant id/the 3 property files

-When the module is started properties are initialized for each tenant.
-It determines tenants by looking in the **tenants **folder.
+When the module is started, properties are initialized for each tenant.
+It determines tenants by looking in the **tenants** folder.

 #### More about each property file